seedatnabeel/seedatnabeel.github.io/content/_index.md

 Since data is the fuel for ML, my research aims to develop systematic data-centric approaches applicable to different data modalities (tabular, image & text) --- to make ML systems more reliable & trustworthy 🦾, whilst also improving model performance & training efficiency 🚀.
 Most recently on **Large Language Models (LLM)s**!

-I hold an Masters degree from [Cornell University](https://www.cornell.edu/) working on Bayesian Deep Learning, as well as a Masters from the [University of the Witwatersrand (South Africa)](https://www.wits.ac.za/) working on Signal Processing & ML for Parkinson's Disease.
+I hold a Masters degree from [Cornell University](https://www.cornell.edu/) working on Bayesian Deep Learning, as well as a Masters from the [University of the Witwatersrand (South Africa)](https://www.wits.ac.za/) working on Signal Processing & ML for Parkinson's Disease.
 I also hold a dual-bachelors in Information Engineering & Biomedical Engineering from the [University of the Witwatersrand (South Africa)](https://www.wits.ac.za/).
-Before starting my PhD I have spent time working on production ML systems as a Data Scientist focussed on Computer Vision at [Shutterstock (USA)](https://www.shutterstock.com) and an ML Engineer focussed on NLP at [Multichoice](https://www.multichoice.com/) (Africa's largest multimedia company).
+Before starting my PhD I have spent time working on production ML systems as a Data Scientist working on Computer Vision at [Shutterstock (USA)](https://www.shutterstock.com) and as an ML Engineer working on NLP at [Multichoice](https://www.multichoice.com/) (Africa's largest multimedia company).

-To reach out, please send an email to: ns741@cam.ac.uk
+<span style="color: red">**Note: I am finishing my PhD in the Summer of 2025 and on the lookout for interesting future industry ML Research opportunities.**</span>

+Please feel free to reach out to chat: ns741@cam.ac.uk

 {{% center %}}
 [[twitter](https://twitter.com/NabeelSeedat01)] [[scholar](https://scholar.google.com/citations?hl=en&user=nUZG1SEAAAAJ)] [[github](https://github.com/seedatnabeel)] [[linkedin](https://linkedin.com/in/nabeel-seedat)]